alexo1connor/X00200430_CA3/README.md

 - Flask - Used to create the web app
 - Selenium - Used for UAT Testing
 - Locust - Used for Performance Testing
-- Gitleaks - Used for find sensitive information in commits
+- Gitleaks - Used to find sensitive information in commits
 - OWASP - Checks the dependencies of the project